McKenzie Highway (OR 242)

-Each year, ODOT clears deep snow from the scenic Old McKenzie Pass Highway to open it to high country visitors.
+Each year, ODOT clears deep snow from the scenic McKenzie Highway (OR 242) to open it to high country visitors.
 For cost-efficiency, crews plow one complete lane to let natural melting make it available for two full lanes of travel.

 When the Highway opens to motor vehicles, it will remain available for bicyclists and pedestrians.
 ODOT encourages all users to be aware of each other and Share The Road safely.

 The McKenzie Pass Highway became a seasonal scenic highway in 1962 with the completion of the Clear Lake-Belknap Springs section of OR 126.
 Even during its tenure as the main route between the southern Willamette Valley and Central Oregon, the narrow, twisting roadway and high elevation (5,325 feet) made the highway too difficult to maintain and keep clear during the winter months.

 OR 242 over McKenzie Pass is part of the McKenzie Pass - Santiam Pass Scenic Byway.
 This 82-mile loop provides striking alpine scenery.
 To learn more about the scenic byway click here.